• Skip to primary navigation

 • Limes - Fresh lime juice is best.
 Do not substitute bottled lime juice.
 It does not taste the same as fresh.

-• Safflower Oil - I generally use safflower oil for its neutral flavor and nutritional content of being rich in polyunsaturated fats.
-You can use any neutral-flavored oil though.
+• Safflower Oil - I generally use safflower oil for its neutral flavor and nutritionally rich in polyunsaturated fats.
+However, you can use any neutral-flavored oil.

-• Salt - Sweet always benefits from a small amount of salt to boost the flavors.
+• Salt - Sweet dishes always benefit from a small amount of salt to boost the flavors.

 The fruit is then ready to be placed in a large bowl or on a serving platter.